brunovmartini/projects-core-service/README.md

 }
 ```

-With the admin user logged in, a new user can be created with the create user endpoint `POST /users/` with the following body request structure:
+With the manager user logged in, a new user can be created with the create user endpoint `POST /users/` with the following body request structure:
 ```jsx
 {
     "email": "new_user@email.com",